-For a proper evaluation of the heat input from quasars (QSOs) inside clusters, one first needs to calculate their abundance and its dependence on the quasar mass, cluster mass and the cluster formation redshift.
+For a proper evaluation of the heat input from quasars inside clusters, one first needs to calculate their abundance and its dependence on the quasar mass, cluster mass, and the cluster formation redshift.
 Observationally, it is still difficult to obtain good statistics of quasars inside clusters.
-Estimations of the galaxy-QSO correlation function have shown that at low redshifts ( $z \leq 0.4$ ) quasars typically reside in small to moderate groups of galaxies and not in rich galaxies (e.g., Bahcall & Chokshi 1991; Fisher et al. 1996).
-It is still uncertain whether or not their optical or radio luminosities depend on their environments.
-Some studies (e.g., Ellingson, Green & Yee 1991) have shown that radio-loud quasars preferentially reside in richer clusters at higher redshift, although more recent studies (e.g., Wold et al. 2001) do not find any such correlation.
+Estimation of the galaxy-QSO correlation function have shown that at low redshifts ($z \leq 0.4$), quasars typically reside in small to moderate groups of galaxies and not in rich galaxies (e.g., Bahcall & Chokshi 1991; Fisher et al. 1996).
+Recent studies by Best (2004) on a sample of radio-loud AGNS selected from 2dF seem suggest that they have a strong preference to be found in galaxy groups or poor clusters, and tend to avoid both isolated environments and rich clusters.
+They find that these radio-loud AGNs are much more dependent on the large-scale environment of a galaxy (ie. group/cluster and so on) rather than the small-scale environment like the local projected surface density of galaxies.